 Our lazy August days have been punctuated by lots of fresh, summery meals – hello, spicy fish on a stick.

-I keep things really easy, using frozen filets of salmon – I buy them in bulk at Costco.
+I keep things really easy, using frozen filets of salmon (Psst. if you love glazed salmon, you must also try my Honey Teriyaki Glazed Salmon and Cajun Honey Butter Salmon recipes).
 They come individually portioned and vacuum sealed, making for super-easy weeknight meals.
 To thaw, I just pop them (still in their wrapping) into a pot of hot water for about 10 minutes.
 I do make sure to buy the Ocean Wise Pacific salmon, vs. farmed Atlantic (look for the Ocean Wise or MSC logo on seafood for best choices).
 And since we’re being ocean smart, let’s try to keep the plastic waste out of it – soft plastic the fish comes sealed in can be recycled at any London Drugs store in BC – google where to recycle it in your area.
 I make a drop off once a month.

 The salmon is marinated in coconut, turmeric, ginger and cayenne before being skewered and grilled.
 To make sure the fish doesn’t stick, the rules are: